Protecting yourself against disaster

 Baby Boomer's Financial Timeline

 Will you outlive your money?
-According to surveys over half of all retirees live with that feat.
+According to surveys over half of all retirees live with that fear.
 They cite historically low interest rates on their savings, the uncertainty of Social Security, and increased lifespans as reasons for their fears that they could outlive their money.

 Back in the 1930s when Social Security was started, rarely did people live very far into their 70s.
 Most people needed enough saving and Social Security to last them for just a few years.
 That's all changed now.
 If you're average, you can expect to live to your mid-80s.
 A married couple at age 65 has a 50/50 chance that at least one of them will live into their 90s.